futianfan/GenoCraft/bulk_RNA/README.md

 - 📄 `Normalize.py` : A script for normalization.
 It adjusts raw gene expression measurements for systematic technical differences.

 - 📄 `Visualize.py` : A script for data visualization.
-Use this to generate intuitive plots from your data.
+Use this to generate intuitive from the data.

     ```bash
     python Visualize.py